rednaw/indefdb/README.md

-IndefDB provides filtered views on the IndefDB dataset
+Provides insight into the IndefDB dataset

 # Install
 Open a terminal and run the following commands: